Are you dreaming of travelling with your dog but don’t know where to start? You’ve come to the right place!

 You can go with your own car but also rent one.
 Most car rentals accept dogs, sometimes with an additional fee though.
 Enquire before you book.

 First of all, you need to think about the fact that your dog will need its own space in the vehicle.
 It will most likely be in the boot.
 This means that you have to think about where to put your luggage as it can’t take up space in the boot (all depending on the size of your dog, car and safety precautions).
-You might prefer to make your dog travel in a crate, which will take up even more space.

 Once you start driving, remember to stop frequently so your dog can stretch his legs and do his business.